-The ability to identify the principle taxes that can affect business activity, and the knowledge of their basic characteristics.
+The ability to identify the principle taxes that can affect business activity or individuals acting privately, and the knowledge of their basic characteristics.

 The ability to consider the tax implications of conducting international business activities and to develop the skills to optimize taxation in decision making.